definit3/Automatic-Library-Register-Management-System/README.md

 # Automatic-Library-Register-Management-System
-[Ongoing Project] Automatic Library Register Management System is a software that can be used to automatically maintain the student registers in library of schools, colleges and institutes using face recognition.
+Automatic Library Register Management System is a software that can be used to automatically maintain the student registers in library of schools, colleges and institutes using face recognition.

-## Getting Started

-TO DO

 ### Prerequisites

 Python 2.7

-### Installing

-TO DO

 ## Built With